Wolff Kostakowsky

-Wolff N. Kostakowsky (1879–1944) was a Russian-born klezmer violinist known mostly for his publication of a book of klezmer dance tunes titled International Hebrew Wedding Music, published in New York City in 1916.
+Wolff N. Kostakowsky (1879–1944) was a Russian-born Jewish American klezmer violinist known mostly for his publication of a book of klezmer dance tunes titled International Hebrew Wedding Music, published in New York City in 1916.
 That book was one of the earliest collections of klezmer repertoire published in the United States.

 Biography

-Kostakowsky was born on June 11, 1879 in Feodosia, Crimea, Russian Empire.
+Kostakowsky was born on June 11, 1879, in Feodosia, Crimea, Russian Empire.
 His father was named Nathan Kostakowsky and his mother was Mary (née Leibowitz).
-Wolff emigrated to the United States in 1892, sailing from Lyons in December and arriving in New York City later that month.
+Wolff emigrated to the United States in 1892, sailing from Lyon in December and arriving in New York City later that month.
 He married his wife Ida (née Shapiro) in Manhattan in June 1896.
 It seems that his parents followed him to America; although his father died in New York in 1901, his mother was listed as still living with Wolff and his family in the 1910 census.

 In the 1900 census he was listed as a Musician living in Atlantic City, New Jersey.
 In 1908 he was working as a master violin instructor at the New York School of Music and Arts on West 97th Street.

 In the 1910s, aside from his only full-length work International Hebrew Wedding Music (1916), Kostakowsky arranged and printed a handful of shorter piano scores of Jewish or other Eastern European music.
 These included Palestiner March, Sher, and Free Russia March (all published with Sam Bederson music in 1918).